makersacademy/chitter-challenge/docs/user_repository_design_recipe.md

 class UserRepository

-  # Selecting all records
-  # No arguments
-  def all
+  def find(email)
     # Executes the SQL query:
-    # SELECT id, name, username, email, password FROM users;
+    # SELECT id, name, username, email, password FROM users WHERE id = $1;

-    # Returns an array of User objects.
+    # if email exists, return nil
   end

   # Gets a single record by its ID
   # One argument: the id (number)
-  def find(id)
+  def find(username)
     # Executes the SQL query:
-    # SELECT id, name, username, email, password FROM users WHERE id = $1;
+    # SELECT id, name, username, email, password FROM users WHERE username = $1;

-    # Returns a single User object.
+    # Returns nil if username exists
   end

   # Add more methods below for each operation you'd like to implement.

-  def find_by_username(username)
-    # Executes the SQL query:
-    # SELECT id, name, username, email, password FROM users WHERE username = $1;

-    # returns a single user object.
-  end

   def create(user)
     # Executes SQL query: